Milton, GA

 ANSWER: NO. The City's insurer, the Georgia Interlocal Risk Management Agency (GIRMA), has sole authority on the settlement of claims.

-QUESTION: Were the Mayor, City Council, City Attorney, or other city officials asked to provide input on settlement offers from the plaintiff's attorneys?
+QUESTION: Were the Mayor, City Council, City Attorney, or other city officials asked to approve or disapprove settlement negotiations with plaintiff’s attorney?

 QUESTION: Will the City file a motion seeking reconsideration of the Court of Appeals judgment?